Japan rewards the repeat visitor.

 Ask a random selection of people what Japanese food means to them and chances are that they will say sushi and noodles.

 Made of raw fish and seafood wrapped in specially prepared rice, sushi is Japan’s most famous culinary export.
 There are many different forms of sushi, and it is a staple of bento boxes, Japanese lunch boxes that are superb for tucking into on train journeys.

-Japanese noodles come in different thickness and colour, from thick udon to yellow ramen, with countless regional varieties.
+Japanese noodles come in different thicknesses and colours, from thick udon to yellow ramen, with countless regional varieties.
 My favourite noodle dish is Hakata ramen, a speciality of the city of Fukuoka in Kyushu province.

 But Japanese cuisine is so much more than ramen and sushi.

 One of the most sublime dishes that I have tried on my travels was okonomiyaki, a type of savoury pancake with vegetables, meat, or seafood, topped with a thick, sweet sauce, mayonnaise, aonori seaweed, and dried bonito flakes.
 Visit Osaka for an authentic experience.

 What’s better than Japanese food?
-Japanese food washed down with sake.
+Japanese food that is washed down with sake.

 Sake, or rice wine, has been fermented in Japan since 450 BC at the latest.